AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 3 unique allowlist entries for `bleach` when running stubtest in CI.

-### Pyright settings in CI: *strict on some files*
+### Pyright settings in CI: *strict*

-Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.
+All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `bleach`